 REVIEW: The Baylor Project – Generations – JazzTimes

 by Martin Johnson, JazzTimes “Just as the album effortlessly integrates guests and inspirations into the fold, the music flows freely between tempos and genres.
-There are plenty of ways to … Read More
+There are plenty of ways to make an academic presentation about the core similarities of African-American musical styles, but Marcus and Jean Baylor have found a fun and captivating approach.”
+Read … Read More

 DC Jazz Festival Names Finalists for DCJazzPrix Competition – JazzTimes

 By Lee Megner, JazzTimes Giveton Gelin Quintet, Camilla George, and Dayramir Gonzalez & Habana enTRANCe will compete for $15,000 grand prize and other benefits at the festival on Sept.
-5. … Read More
+5. Read more here.

 Overdue Ovation: Lorne Lofsky Is Back on the International Radar – JazzTimes

 By Allen Morrison, JazzTimes A funny thing happened to the Canadian jazz guitar master Lorne Lofsky as he walked down Mt.
-Pleasant Road in Toronto one day a little over … Read More
+Pleasant Road in Toronto one day a little over 40 years ago, a thing that would lead the jazz piano titan Oscar Peterson to produce Lofsky’s first album.
+Read more here.

 REVIEW: Steven Feifke Big Band “Kinetic” – JazzTimes

 By Philip.
-Booth, JazzTimes There’s nothing like a regular residency to hone the playing of a big band and give such an ensemble—always a challenge just to keep gigging—a chance … Read More
+Booth, JazzTimes There’s nothing like a regular residency to hone the playing of a big band and give such an ensemble—always a challenge just to keep gigging—a chance to routinely introduce, air out, and tweak arrangements.
+Steven Feifke’s group benefited from just such an opportunity during nearly two years’ worth of monthly performances … Read More